jamilqpr/worldbank-powerbi-dashboards/README.md

-# 🌍 World Bank Power BI Dashboards — Portfolio
+# 🌍 World Bank Power BI Dashboards

 I’ve built a series of **Power BI dashboards** using **World Bank Open Data** to visualize global trends across **economy, education, health, and sustainability**.
 These dashboards are designed for **clarity, speed, and business insight**.